artunit/identSim/README.md

 [nltk_data] Downloading package punkt to /home/ledsys/nltk_data...
-[nltk_data]   Package punkt is already up-to-date! collect sentence tokens... seperate into words... build dictionary... now corpus... create Term Frequency - Inverse Document Frequency model... create similarity index... now prep query_doc... reverse sort scores... best match: test100/78_1-a-handful-of-earth-from-my-dear-mothers-grave-2-the-cruiskeen-lawn_frank-luth_gbia0333184b_itemimage_odw.txt
+[nltk_data]   Package punkt is already up-to-date! collect sentence tokens... separate into words... build dictionary... now corpus... create TFID... create similarity index... prep query_doc... search for similarity... reverse sort scores... show results... sim match: test100/78_1-a-handful-of-earth-from-my-dear-mothers-grave-2-the-cruiskeen-lawn_frank-luth_gbia0333184b_itemimage_odw.txt
+score:  1.0000001
+sim match: test100/78_1-a-handful-of-earth-from-my-dear-mothers-grave-2-the-cruiskeen-lawn_frank-lu_gbia0412575b_itemimage_odw.txt
+score:  0.43742537
+sim match: test100/78_1-a-bushel-and-a-peck-2-my-time-of-day_vivian-blaine-and-the-hot-box-girls-rob_gbia0035785d_itemimage_odw.txt
+score:  0.1598242
+sim match: test100/78_1-a-basketful-of-nuts_gbia8000354d_itemimage_odw.txt
+score:  0.12936018
+sim match: test100/78_1-a-wise-bird_laura-littlefield-loomis-johnstone-hollis-dann_gbia0201218a_itemimage_odw.txt
-score:  0.6166634
+score:  0.11242671
 ```
-Notice that the document for matching is distinct from the folder holding the rest of the OCR files.
+Notice that the document for matching is distinct from the folder holding the OCR files.
+In this case,
+the document literally has a copy in the folder, hence the perfect (1.000) match.
+By default, the
+top 5 document matches are shown.
+The index and associated parts are built on the first invocation,
+but are saved and loaded from disk if run multiple times.
 I suspect
 there could be refinements in the text of the OCR to improve the matching, for example, removing
 branding text, e.g. _Columbia_, but this is meant to be more of a starting point than a definitive example.